Student Accounts

 To Whom and Where will the Bills be Sent?

-Discuss with your parent or guardian strategies for sharing financial information before you come to Reed.
-As part of that discussion, determine where your bills should be sent and who may have access to your financial records.
+Students should discuss with parents, guardians, family members or other account payers the strategies for sharing their financial information before coming to Reed.
+As part of that discussion, it should be determined to whom the tuition and monthly bills should be sent to as well as who may have access to the student's financial records.

-The Billing Information and Release Form (is available in IRIS) authorizes specific people to receive bills from the college and also serves as a release of financial information regarding your tuition account to people you specify.
-You may also want to grant them online access, which is a separate process.
+The Billing Information and Release Form (is available in IRIS) authorizes specific people to receive bills from the college and also serves as a release of financial information regarding the tuition account to people the student specifies.
+Students should also consider granting those same people online access, which is a separate process.
 This form must be completed each year so that names, addresses, and emails are kept up to date.
-You must complete this authorization in order for the business office to send an e-bill and to release detailed information about your student account to parents, family members, trustees, or banks.
-We will not be able to release specific information over the phone or in writing to anyone who is not authorized in writing by you, the student.
+Students are required to complete this authorization in order for the business office to send an e-bill and/or release detailed information about the student account to those that may request it, i.e. parents, family members, trustees, or banks.
+The business office will not be able to release specific information, over the phone or in writing, to anyone who is not authorized by the student.

 When are Bills Sent and When are They Due?